Departments and specialties

 Cancer research is conducted in coordination with the Mayo Clinic Cancer Center.
 The Mayo Clinic Cancer Center receives funding from the National Cancer Institute and is designated as a comprehensive cancer center — recognition for an institution's scientific excellence and multidisciplinary resources focused on cancer prevention, diagnosis and treatment.

-See a list of publications by Mayo Clinic authors on non-Hodgkin's lymphoma on PubMed, a service of the National Library of Medicine.
+See a list of publications about non-Hodgkin's lymphoma by Mayo Clinic doctors on PubMed, a service of the National Library of Medicine.

 Non-Hodgkin's lymphoma care at Mayo Clinic